baoy-nlp/baoy-nlp.github.io/README.md

 **<u>Journal Reviewer of</u>**

-- IEEE Transaction on Pattern Analysis and Machine Intelligence (TPAMI)
+- IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)
 - IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
 - Journal of Artificial Intelligence Research (JAIR)